JaimeLGC/BAE-Base-Datos-1/MYSQL/Instalación/README.md

     Processing triggers for man-db (2.10.2-1) ...
     Processing triggers for libc-bin (2.35-0ubuntu3.1) ...

-'sudo su'
+    sudo su

-'mysql -u root'
+    mysql -u root

 Comprueba que se ha abierto correctamente:

 Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 8
 Server version: 8.0.32-0ubuntu0.22.04.2 (Ubuntu)

-'exit;'
+    exit;

 Bye

-'sudo mysql_secure_installation'
+    sudo mysql_secure_installation

 Nos explicará el medio de validación de contraseñas y nos preguntará si queremos proceder

-    Securing the MySQL server deployment.

-    Connecting to MySQL using a blank password.

 VALIDATE PASSWORD COMPONENT can be used to test passwords and improve security.
 It checks the strength of password and allows the users to set only those passwords which are secure enough.
 Would you like to setup VALIDATE PASSWORD component?

-'Y o y'
+    Y o y

 There are three levels of password validation policy:

 LOW    Length >= 8
-    MEDIUM Length >= 8, numeric, mixed case, and special characters STRONG Length >= 8, numeric, mixed case, special characters and dictionary                  file
+MEDIUM Length >= 8, numeric, mixed case, and special characters STRONG Length >= 8, numeric, mixed case, special characters and dictionary files

 Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG:

-'2'
+    2

 Do you wish to continue with the password provided?(Press y|Y for Yes, any other key for No) :

-'Y'
+    Y